5 Reasons to Never Shop at Walmart

-Wal-Mart.
+Walmart.
 I hate them.
-There is an entire soapbox I could get onto about Wal-Mart, but for this post, I have narrowed it down to the top 5 reasons that I NEVER shop at Wal-Mart.
+There is an entire soapbox I could get onto about Walmart, but for this post, I have narrowed it down to the top 5 reasons that I have been boycotting Walmart for over 4 years now.

 Reason #1: Crappy Products

-Ever buy something at Wal-Mart and notice that it seems to have something go wrong within the first 3 months of owning it?
-I never realized until I actually took the time to pay attention to my purchases that it seemed like EVERYTHING I bought needed replaced or fixed soon after the initial use.
+Ever buy something at Walmart and notice that it seems to have something go wrong within the first 3 months of owning it?
+I never realized until I actually took the time to pay attention to my purchases that it seemed like everything I bought needed to be replaced or fixed soon after the initial use.
 Anything from coffee pots to storage totes just never seemed to be of a decent quality, even if it was a brand name.

-The final push to stop shopping there was when I realized that even something as simple and cheap as HANGERS were needed replaced.
-I took an entire 12 pack of hangers back to the store soon after putting them in CS’s closet, and instead of being understanding or admitting fault, they essentially told me (and this isn’t verbatim, but close) that if my husband wasn’t so FAT, the hangers would last longer because the clothing wouldn’t weigh as much.
+The final push to stop shopping there was when I realized that even something as simple and cheap as hangers were needed to be replaced.
+I took an entire 12 pack of hangers back to the store soon after putting them in CS’s closet, and instead of being understanding or admitting fault, they essentially told me (and this isn’t verbatim, but close) that if my husband wasn’t so fat, the hangers would last longer because the clothing wouldn’t weigh as much.

 Reason #2: Crappy Customer Service